patrickmallahan/vin-react-starter-kit/README.md

 ```

 ###Where are the files being served from when I run `npm start`?
 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
-When the app is built using `npm run build`, the app is served from the /dist directory.
+When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.

 ###How is Sass being converted into CSS and landing in the browser?
 Magic!
 Okay, more specifically: Webpack handles it like this:
  1. The sass-loader compiles Sass into CSS
  2. Webpack bundles the compiled CSS into bundle.js.
 Sounds odd, but it works!
- 3. Loads styles into the <head> of index.html via JavaScript.
+ 3. Loads styles into the &lt;head&gt; of index.html via JavaScript.
 This is why you don't see a stylesheet reference in index.html.
 In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.
 This process is performed for both dev (`npm start`) and production (`npm run build`).
 Oh, and since we're generating source maps, you can even see the original Sass source in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).

 ###I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
 But be forwarned, you lose style hot reloading with this approach.